Non Toxic Laundry Detergent

 The saponin is released when hot water comes in contact with it.
 It is a detergent that is good at breaking down dirt.
 NOT oils & stains.

-No Fabric Softener needed.
+No Fabric Softener is needed.
 Soap Nuts naturally soften your fabrics.

 The same goes for cold water washing.
 Soap nuts work when the water is heated.